Dietary Interventions for PCOS: One Size Doesn’t Fit All

 This diet was developed to manage hypertension (high blood pressure) and cardiovascular disease.
 But, research has shown that the diet actually helps with many factors involved in PCOS.1

-One study compared the efficacy of the DASH diet in women with PCOS to a standard diet with the same daily calories and macronutrient breakdown, but without the emphasis on fruit, veg, low fat dairy, and lack of processed, sugary foods.9
+One study compared the efficacy of the DASH diet to a standard diet in women with PCOS.
+Researchers provided both groups of women with the same daily calories and macronutrient breakdown, but the standard diet didn't have the emphasis on fruit, veg, low-fat dairy, and lack of processed, sugary foods that the DASH diet has.9

 5. Other Diets